The Bankrate promise

 1. Deposit cash at the bank

 You can put cash into someone else’s account by going to a bank where the person holds an account and giving the teller the person’s name and account number.

 As the banks see it, the decision to ban cash helps prevent money laundering and fraud — cash is hard to trace, after all.
 It’s also expensive to process.
-For you, the policy may interfere with something you want to do.
-Now, the good news.
-If your bank won’t let you deposit cash into someone else’s personal account, you have other options to achieve the same result.

-1. Make an electronic transfer
+2. Make an electronic transfer

-2. Write a check
+4. Write a check

 Unlike cash, the downside is your bank won’t always make the funds available immediately.

-“The check can clear and settle in hours depending on the circumstances,” says Bob Meara, senior banking analyst at Celent, a financial services research and consulting firm.
+“The check can clear and settle in hours depending on the circumstances,” says Bob Meara, senior banking analyst at Celent, a financial-services research and consulting firm.
 “But most banks wait a business day for funds availability for most customers simply so they can see if the check clears.”

-3. Send a money order
+6. Use a money order